 OpenTelemerty: A Quick Overview

-Designed as a comprehensive toolkit for collecting telemetry data—including metrics, logs, and traces—OpenTelemetry simplifies the process of application instrumentation, empowering developers to gain deeper insights into their applications’ performance.
+Engineered as a comprehensive toolkit for collecting telemetry data, including metrics, logs, and traces—OpenTelemetry simplifies the process of application instrumentation, empowering developers to gain deeper insights into their applications’ performance.

 Simply put, OpenTelemetry is an open-source project that provides a unified set of tools, APIs, and SDKs to collect and export telemetry data (metrics, logs, and traces) from cloud-native software applications.

 However, that definition is going to be a bit longer in the coming years.
-Why because OTel is evolving and for much-required reasons, given the rapid evolution of data and the way it’s being managed.
+Why?
+Because OTel is evolving, and for much-needed reasons, given the rapid evolution of data and the way it’s being managed.
 Not to mention the ubiquity of AI in recent times.

 Presently, OpenTelemetry stands as the 2nd most active project within the Cloud Native Computing Foundation (CNCF), highlighting its escalating significance in the realm of observability.